-Secure Remote Access Made Simple
+The #1 Rated Remote Access and Support Software

 Secure Infrastructure

-Splashtop's cloud infrastructure is hosted on AWS and provides a secure networking and computing environment.
-We adopt industry best practices in our development, deployment, and production environments with 24x7 intrusion detection and defense mechanisms enforced.
-Learn more about how we keep your computers, users, and data safe.
+Splashtop not only offers robust cloud infrastructure hosted on AWS for secure networking and computing, but we also provide on-prem options for those who prefer or require local hosting solutions.
+Our commitment to security extends across all platforms, adopting industry best practices in development, deployment, and production environments with 24x7 intrusion detection and defense mechanisms enforced.
+Discover more about how we safeguard your computers, users, and data.

 Advanced Security Features